 It was during this early franchise period that the Colonel met Dave Thomas.
 Dave at the time was working as a cook for the Clauss family operators of the Hobby House restaurants.
 It was Dave who developed the classic wobbly red-and-white-striped chicken bucket that became the classic sign outside of each Kentucky Fried Chicken restaurant.
 Thomas also streamlined the method of food-to-customer delivery by creating the “snake” line—still used today in many restaurants.

 By 1964 there were over 600 franchised Kentucky Fried Chicken locations in the U.S., Canada, Mexico, England, and Jamaica.
-At the age of 73, Harland sold most of Kentucky Fried Chicken to John Y. Brown and Jack Massey for two million dollars, retaining Canada for himself and excluding England, Florida, Utah, and Montana that he had already sold to others.
+At the age of 73, Harland sold most of Kentucky Fried Chicken to John Y. Brown and Jack Massey for two million dollars.
+He retained the locations in Canada for himself and excluding England, Florida, Utah, and Montana—because those were already sold to others.

 Sanders continued visiting Kentucky Fried Chicken locations and, as its brand ambassador, filmed many TV commercials and made personal appearances.
-Heublein Inc.—at the time an alcohol producer and distributor—purchased the company in 1971, and following their acquisition Colonel Sanders began to criticize the company’s products in colorful terms, calling the gravy "god-damned slop” or “wallpaper paste to which sludge has been added” and describing Heublein's executives as "a bunch of boozehounds.”
+Heublein Inc.—at the time an alcohol producer and distributor—purchased the company in 1971 and following their acquisition Colonel Sanders began to criticize the company’s products in colorful terms.
+He called the gravy "god-damned slop” or “wallpaper paste to which sludge has been added” and describing Heublein's executives as "a bunch of boozehounds.”

 While still its brand ambassador, he and his wife Claudia opened “The Colonel’s Lady’s Dinner House” restaurant in Shelbyville, Kentucky, in 1968.
 Heublein tried to stop the couple from opening the restaurant and in settling the dispute, Sanders received $1 million in exchange for his promise to stop criticizing Kentucky Fried Chicken’s food.
 Sanders was allowed to open his restaurant—renamed the "Claudia Sanders Dinner House."
 This restaurant was the only non-Kentucky Fried Chicken restaurant to serve a true version of Sander's original recipe.
 The restaurant was sold in the 1970s.

 Colonel Harland Sanders died in Louisville, Kentucky, in 1980 and his wife Claudia died in 1997.

 Kentucky Fried Chicken continues to be a well-known franchise brand, currently ranking #41 on Entrepreneur's "Franchise 500" list, and with 4,074 locations worldwide as of 2018.